Research Data Archivist (FAO-position)

 The Okinawa Institute of Science and Technology Graduate University (OIST) is a model for change in education and research with the best international graduate students, working side by side with world-class faculty in modern well-equipped laboratories.
 Beautifully situated on the island of Okinawa, OIST relies on a cross-disciplinary approach, with an emphasis on creativity and exchange, to offer unique, individualized graduate training.
 OIST is a university with no departments, eliminating artificial barriers between people working in different fields, but many nationalities, with students and faculty being attracted from all over the world.
 Concentrating initially on Neuroscience, Molecular Sciences, Mathematical Sciences, Environmental and Ecological Sciences and Physical Sciences, OIST is bringing some of the best brains in the world to Okinawa to transform the way science and education are done in the global academic world.

-The Scientific Computing and Data Analysis (SCDA) section, under the Research Support Division (RSD), manages OIST research data storage and promotes the effective use of central common research data storage in OIST research environment.
+The Faculty Affairs Office (FAO) handles faculty and related research matters, including the collection of publication and research data information; research data are managed by the Scientific Computing and Data Analysis (SCDA) section.
+The SCDA, under the Research Support Division (RSD), manages OIST research data storage and promotes the effective use of central common research data storage in OIST research environment.
 The SCDA also manages OIST scientific computing resources and services to support computationally intensive research studies, ranging from bioinformatics to computational physics.

-SCDA seeks a Research Data Archivist (RDA) with strong quantitative and organizational skills to support OIST mission in providing research data management (RDM) and archiving, to the research activities of faculty, support staff and students
+The FAO seeks a Research Data Archivist (RDA) with strong quantitative and organizational skills to supply the FAO with publication and research data when needed and to work with the SCDA and support the OIST mission in providing research data management (RDM) and archiving, and to support the research activities of faculty, support staff and students.

-Under the direction of the SCDA Leader, the RDA will reinforce, promote and establish new procedures, tools and services for OIST research data archiving and management.
+Reporting to the Dean of Faculty Affairs (DFA), but under the direction of the SCDA Leader for daily activities, the RDA will provide priority support to the FAO for research integrity and publication information.
+Most daily activity, however will focus on reinforcement, promotion and establishment of new procedures, tools and services for OIST research data archiving and management.

 - Investigate, recommend, implement and refine methodologies and practices for sustainable and secure digital archiving, for both born-digital objects and objects that become digital over time